douglasgreen/outlines/society/philosophy/books.en.md

 Overall, the Summa Logicae is a foundational text in medieval logic and philosophy, offering a detailed account of logic and language that supports Ockham's nominalist views.
 It remains influential in discussions of logic, language, and metaphysics.

+## Erasmus (1466-1536)

+### "The Praise of Folly" (1509)

+"The Praise of Folly," written by Desiderius Erasmus in 1509, is a satirical essay that critiques various aspects of society and human nature.
+The work is presented as a speech delivered by Folly, personified as a female deity, who praises herself and the role of foolishness in human affairs.
+The essay is structured in the form of a classical oration and uses irony, wit, and sarcasm to convey its messages.

+#### Structure and Content

+-   **Exordium**: Folly introduces herself and claims to be a source of joy for both gods and humans.
+She humorously asserts that her presence alone captivates the audience more than any lengthy oration could.

+-   **Narration**: Folly justifies her self-praise by arguing that it is more modest than hiring someone else to do it.
+She points out that orators have praised less worthy subjects, so she might as well praise herself.

+-   **Partition**: Folly ironically refuses to be divided into parts, mocking the traditional function of this section in classical orations.

+-   **Confirmation (Argument)**: This section forms the bulk of the essay.
+Folly argues that foolishness is essential to human happiness and success.
+She claims that folly is responsible for all aspects of life, including birth, marriage, and friendship.
+Folly also asserts that even great deeds and prudent actions require a degree of foolishness.

+-   **Refutation**: Folly disputes the notion that foolishness leads to unhappiness.
+She argues that the happiest beings are often the most foolish, as they are free from worldly concerns.
+Folly also defends madness, suggesting that it brings pleasure and is necessary for self-love and flattery.

+-   **Comparison with Gods**: Folly claims superiority over other gods, stating that she is always present and does not require sacrifices or temples.
+Human foolishness itself is a testament to her influence.

+-   **Critique of Social and Professional Classes**: Folly criticizes various groups, including theologians, lawyers, doctors, and rulers, highlighting their reliance on foolishness for success and happiness.

+-   **Christianity and Folly**: Folly argues that Christianity itself resembles folly, as it values simplicity and humility.
+She suggests that the ultimate Christian experience—reaching heaven—is akin to madness.

+-   **Peroration**: Folly concludes her speech without summarizing her arguments, claiming forgetfulness as part of her nature.
+She bids farewell to the audience, asking for their applause.

+#### Themes and Impact

+Erasmus uses "The Praise of Folly" to critique the church, societal norms, and human behavior.
+The work highlights the absurdities and contradictions in human life, suggesting that folly is an inherent and necessary part of existence.
+The essay played a significant role in the Renaissance and the Protestant Reformation by drawing attention to the abuses within the church and society.

+#### Conclusion

+"The Praise of Folly" remains a significant work for its clever use of satire to address serious issues.
+Erasmus's ability to blend humor with criticism makes it a timeless piece that continues to be studied for its insights into human nature and societal structures.

 ## Niccolò Machiavelli (1469-1527)